Welcome to the Aspirant Program!

 Balance can be paid by 1st day of scheduled classes or combined with a monthly pre auth plan for an additional $10.00.

-ABP in studio classes begin October 20th 3:30 to 5pm.
-Aqua Conditioning for Dancers is Tuesdays at 7:30 to 8:15 pm at Movatti.
+ABP in studio classes begin October 19th 3:30 to 5pm.
+Aqua Conditioning for Dancers is Tuesdays, starting October 15th from 7:30 to 8:15 pm at Movatti.

 Ballet Technique-Ballet technique is the foundational principles of body movement and form used in ballet.
 This Class includes barre work, centre floor work and across the floor.